OpenDSA/OpenDSA/RST/en/PointersCPP/PointerIntro.rst

 Nick Parlante of Stanford University, and used by permission of the author.

+This version of the book is focussed on pointers in C/C++.
+There is a Java version of the book, that is further along in development.

 "`Pointers and Memory
 <http://cslibrary.stanford.edu/102/PointersAndMemory.pdf>`_"
 by Nick Parlante, Copyright 1998-2000,